ReDI-School/js-berlin-2020-fall/lesson3.md

 ### Logical Operators

-These operators only make sense on Boolean:
+These operators only make sense on `boolean` values:

 * `&&` Logical AND
 * `||` Logical OR